alissa-huskey/Arduino-Makefile/doc/Install-Windows.md

 If you wish to upgrade to a more modern version of avr-gcc it looks like the way to do so is WinAVR.
 See [this detailed writeup](http://www.nongnu.org/avr-libc/user-manual/install_tools.html).

 ### pySerial

-You should have installed pip above, so you can simply:
+You should have installed Python and pip above, so you can simply:

 ```
 pip install pyserial